Best Diet for Plum-Headed Parakeet

 Plum-Headed Parakeet Nutritional Profile

 Dietary planning for Plum-Headed Parakeet starts with understanding this species's 2.5-3 oz physique and gentle character.
 Over a 15-20 years lifespan, the right nutrition foundation prevents many common health issues.
 Plum-Headed Parakeet birds with moderate exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Plum-Headed Parakeet to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Plum-Headed Parakeet to maintain plumage health and joint function.

 Common Dietary Sensitivities in Plum-Headed Parakeet